dontless/Face_Detection_Recognition/README.md

      3.Face Recognition

-# start recognization of face by going through ths step :-
+# 2.start the trainner  of face by going through ths step :-

     So now we rare ready to code the trainner,